 Ross went on to attend UCLA, studying history.
 Early into her college career, she began performing at various campus main-stays and venues throughout Los Angeles, first in a duo, and later with her band, Eva B. Ross Foundation (which she named, true to her history-loving self, after her father’s college band).
 She became a fixture within UCLA’s music community- highlights including the Jazz Reggae Festival, opening for Burt Bacharach at UCLA’s Royce Hall, and performing alongside the Monk Institute as the 2018 Herb Alpert School of Music’s featured alumni.
-In 2017, she won the schools renowned Spring Sing competition (past award recipients include Sara Bareilles and Maroon 5), after being included in the event for three consecutive years.
-“I looked forward to that show each year.
+In 2017, she won the schools renowned Spring Sing competition (past award recipients include Sara Bareilles and Maroon 5), “I looked forward to that show each year.
 Just getting on that stage felt like winning- so when I actually won, it honestly didn’t feel much different.
 It is strange how quickly you can become comfortable with an audience of 10,000.
 By my third year, it just felt like a really, really large and wonderful living room.”

 While she cultivated her own sound in Los Angeles, she continued to perform as a vocalist elsewhere: often featured as a jazz vocalist on WDCB 90.9’s Chicago Jazz Live and working as a SAG- AFTRA session singer in Los Angeles for Network television shows.